znuny/Znuny4OTRS-Repo/doc/en/feature.md

+# Package manager

-# Integration of Znuny OPM Repositories
+## Integration of Znuny OPM repositories

-With this package you integrate Znuny repositories.
-Without any setting the public Znuny repository is enabled.
-As a Znuny customer you'll get an API key and have access to a private repostitory.
+With this package, Znuny OPM repositories can be included in the OTRS package manager to get access to public Znuny OTRS packages.
+If you have received an API key from Znuny, this gives you access to the additional packages provided to you.

+## Configure API key
+If you have received an API key from Znuny, please store it in the SysConfig option __Znuny4OTRSPrivatRepos__.

-# Package verification for Znuny packages
+## Package verification also for Znuny packages

-With this package Znuny packages can be verified via OTRS.
+Znuny packages are displayed as verified.

-# Option to disable package verification
+## Disabling package verification

-With a default OTRS setup you're not able to verify packages without an internet connection.
-This results in a long list of error messages in the package manager.
-By setting the SysConfig 'PackageVerification' you enable or disable the package verification.
-All packages will be shown as verified when you disable the verification.
-You're encouraged  to disable the packet verification only in special cases.
+In OTRS it is not possible to display packages as verified without connection to the Internet.
+This can lead to a long, confusing list of error messages in package management.
+This package allows you to control and disable package verification using the __PackageVerification__ SysConfig option.
+If package verification is disabled, all packages are displayed as verified.
+In general, it is advisable to deactivate package verification only in special cases.

-## Tips
+## Outgoing communication of the package manager
+With the SysConfig option __Znuny4OTRSRepoDisable__ outgoing communication of the package manager can be deactivated.

+### Installation of a possibly missing Perl module
-After the package installation the repository access via HTTPS is the default setting.
-It is possible that you get an error 500 while accessing the repository.
-This can be solved by installtin the Perl module LWP::Protocol::https or disabling the HTTPS access by changing the SysConfig Option 'Znuny4OTRSRepoType' to HTTP.
+When using HTTPS as a protocol - which is automatically activated after the installation of the package - there is the possibility that an error 500 is reported when accessing the repository.
+The problem is solved by installing the Perl module __LWP::Protocol::https__, alternatively the setting __Znuny4OTRSRepoType__ can be switched to __HTTP__ in SysConfig.

-#### CentOS / Enterprise Linux
+#### Installation on CentOS/Enterprise Linux
 ```
 yum install perl-LWP-Protocol-https
 ```
-#### Ubuntu
+#### Installation on Ubuntu
 ```
 apt-get install liblwp-protocol-https-perl
 ```
-#### OS X
+#### Installation on macOS
 ```
 cpan install LWP::Protocol::https
 ```
-#### CPAN
+#### Installation via CPAN
 ```
 perl -MCPAN -e 'install LWP::Protocol::https'
 ```

+### Disabled SysConfig options
+The following SysConfig options will be disabled when you install this package.

+- Frontend::Modules####AdminRegistration
+- Package::ShowFeatureAddons
+- Daemon::SchedulerCronTaskManager::Task####OTRSBusinessEntitlementCheck
+- Daemon::SchedulerCronTaskManager::Task####OTRSBusinessAvailabilityCheck
+- Notification::Transport####NotificationView
+- Notification::Transport####SMS
+- Frontend::Modules####AdminCloudServices
+- Frontend::Modules####AdminOTRSBusiness
+- Frontend::NotifyModule####100-OTRSBusiness
+- CustomerFrontend::NotifyModule####1-OTRSBusiness
+- Daemon::SchedulerCronTaskManager::Task###RegistrationUpdateSend
+- Daemon::SchedulerCronTaskManager::Task###SupportDataCollectAsynchronous